otavioschwanck/mood-nvim/handbook.md

 ## Terminal

-Is recommended to install the https://github.com/jeffreytse/zsh-vi-mode extension.
+Is recommended to add vi-mode to your plugins in `oh-my-zsh`, like that:

+`plugins=(git rails git ruby zsh-autosuggestions vi-mode)`

 With this extension, you can edit like vim in terminal.